-All the components in our Corporate Compliance Program are supported by Blue Shield values which include: doing the right thing; placing customers at the center of what we do; keeping promises; being creative and taking risks; creating an environment that promotes personal, professional, and team fulfillment; and being responsible for maintaining Blue Shield's heritage.
+All the components in our Corporate Compliance Program are supported by Blue Shield values which include doing the right thing; placing customers at the center of what we do; keeping promises; being creative and taking risks; creating an environment that promotes personal, professional, and team fulfillment; and being responsible for maintaining Blue Shield's heritage.
 Leadership principles reinforce our organizational commitment to our company values.

 While the existing Corporate Compliance Program remains the foundation for our organizational compliance, a separate compliance structure was established for the Medicare Advantage Program and the Medicare Part D Programs.
 Medicare Compliance is supported by a dedicated team.
 Under the oversight of Blue Shield's Vice President, Chief Compliance & Ethics Officer, the Medicare Compliance Department handles communication with CMS and the Blue Shield operating departments regarding the Medicare plans.
-A dedicated team headed by the Director of Medicare Compliance, Medicare Compliance Managers, staff of compliance analysts and auditors, and delegated claims compliance and performance auditors advise about CMS requirements and monitor compliance within the organization and in relation to Blue Shield's representatives in the community.
-The Director of Medicare Compliance leads the day-to-day operations of the Medicare Compliance function and reports directly to the VP, Chief Compliance & Ethics Officer, who provides direct and periodic reports to Blue Shield's Board of Directors (Audit Committee), the company's Chief Executive Officer (CEO) and senior management on relevant Medicare Compliance and other Corporate Compliance issues, as appropriate.
+A dedicated team headed by the Medicare Compliance Officer advises about CMS requirements and monitors compliance within the organization and in relation to Blue Shield's representatives in the community.
+The Medicare Compliance Officer leads the day-to-day operations of the Medicare Compliance function and reports directly to the VP, Chief Compliance & Ethics Officer, who provides direct and periodic reports to Blue Shield's Board of Directors (Audit Committee), the company's Chief Executive Officer (CEO) and senior management on relevant Medicare Compliance and other Corporate Compliance issues, as appropriate.
 The Medicare Compliance Department builds on components of our Corporate Compliance Program and Code of Conduct, and the work of the Privacy Office, which is responsible for the oversight of Blue Shield's compliance with state and federal privacy laws, including the privacy components of the Health Insurance Portability and Accountability Act (HIPAA) and the Health Information Technology for Economic and Clinical Health Act (HITECH).